Awards & Funding

 The Cornell Tradition, Hunter R. Rawlings III Cornell Presidential Research Scholars, and Meinig Family Cornell National Scholars programs recognize, reward, and encourage further development of a select group of students who exemplify Cornell’s commitment to academic excellence, work and service, research and discovery, and leadership and learning.

-Explore ways to recognize the effort, creativity, and commitment of our students and alumni dedicated to promoting change in society.
-There is also funding for faculty and student-initiated service projects.
+Explore ways to recognize the effort, creativity, and commitment of our students dedicated to promoting change in society.
+There is also funding for faculty and student-initiated community engagement projects.

 - James A. Perkins Prize for Interracial & Intercultural Peace & Harmony/Student & Campus Life Diversity and Inclusion Awards